 - Starter Villain: Bond fights him in the PTS and is directly responsible for the attack on Severnaya, but is revealed to be working for Trevelyan, of course.

 - Treachery Cover Up: Claims the GoldenEye attack was the work of Siberian separatists.
 Sure it was.
-But was it a good idea to say that when two of the staff had escaped?
+But was it really a good idea to say that when two of the staff had escaped?

 Played by: Alan CummingA masterful hacker who used to work at the Severnaya facility along with Natalya.
 He is the only other survivor of the massacre, and was spared only by his agreement to work with Trevelyan and Ourumov.
 He is put in charge of the technical aspects of Trevelyan's plans for the GoldenEye.

 - Berserk Button: Two.
-One, he hates getting beat up by a girl as proven when he flips his shit after Natalya beats him up.
-And two, he hates when people he considers lower then him beat him at his own game.Boris: DON'T EVER DO THAT AGAIN!!!
+One, he hates getting beat up by a girl, as proven when he flips his shit after Natalya beats him up.
+And two, he hates when people he considers lower than him beat him at his own game.Boris: DON'T EVER DO THAT AGAIN!!!

-- Bunny-Ears Lawyer: Good enough at what he does that Natalya and the rest of his co-workers.
-It says something that his first scene shows that Natalya is willing to overlook his sexism, his love of online douchebaggery and his awful fashion sense, and in the case of Natalya, his repeated attempts at flirtation.
+- Bunny-Ears Lawyer: Good enough at what he does that Natalya and the rest of his co-workers are willing to overlook his sexism, his love of online douchebaggery, his awful fashion sense, and in the case of Natalya, his repeated attempts at flirtation.